-If you have reduced mobility, let us know by calling +44 (0)8432 186 186.
-Then all you need to do is arrive 60 minutes before your train's departure time and head for the Eurostar Assist desk, where our team will be on hand to help you get to and from our trains.
+If you need a little help en route, call us before you travel on +44 (0) 3432 186 186.
+Then all you need to do is arrive 60 minutes before your train's departure time and head for the Eurostar Assist desk.
+Our team will be on hand to help you get to and from the train.

 To make sure you can travel in the comfort of your own wheelchair, we have a wheelchair user fare.
 You can also take one travelling companion with you at a reduced rate.

 Guide and assistance dogs

 We're happy to welcome registered guide or assistance dogs on board, provided they've been trained by an organisation that's a member of Assistance Dogs (UK), the International Guide Dog Federation or Assistance Dogs International.
 Emotional support dogs and other animals aren't allowed to travel on Eurostar.

 There are toilets in all of our stations and at the end of every coach on Eurostar trains.

 You'll find wheelchair accessible toilets in coaches 9 and 10 or coaches 3 and 14, depending on which train you're travelling on.

 We also have baby changing facilities in our stations and on board.

 Children under 12 must travel with a responsible person aged 16 or older.

 Children 12 to 15 (inclusive) can travel on their own, as long as they’ve got a fully completed Eurostar unaccompanied minor form.